Skip to main content

 ParameterTypeRequiredDefaultDescription

-categorystringNoallFilter to a single category: preference, fact, decision, or context.
+categorystringNoallFilter to preference, fact, decision, or context.

-projectstringNoallFilter to a specific project.
-Omit to search all memories (recommended for most searches).
+projectstringNoallFilter to a specific known project.

 Response